ytti/oxidized/README.md

 oxidized
 ```

 Now tell Oxidized where it finds a list of network devices to backup configuration from.
 You can either use CSV or SQLite as source.
-To create a CVS source add the following snippet:
+To create a CSV source add the following snippet:

 ```
 source: